 A HEARTFELT “THANK YOU”

-If you’re designing your grant report to look more like an annual report, you can include a thank you page at the beginning.
-Add in some pictures on this page and your funder will be able to immediately envision the difference their grant has made.
+If you’re designing your grant report to include photos, you can include a thank you page at the beginning.
+Add in some photos on this page and your funder will be able to immediately see the difference their grant has made.

 The grant activities section is the heart of your grant report.
 In this section, you’ll highlight what your organization proposed to do with the grant money and the activities you’ve implemented so far.

-For example, let’s say you’re writing a six-month report for a grant in which you proposed to develop a youth mentorship program and recruit and train 10 mentors within the first six months.
+For example, let’s say you’re writing a six-month report for a grant in which you proposed to develop a youth mentorship program.
+In this proposed program, you said you would recruit and train 10 mentors within the first six months.
 In the grant activities section of your report, you’ll share the process you went through to accomplish each of these major milestones.
 You’ll also highlight areas in which you exceeded your expectations, as well as areas in which your organization has not been successful.

 You’ll also want to include details on any volunteers or partner organizations that have supported your grant activities so far.
 For volunteers, provide the number of people who supported the grant activities, their total hours, and what they contributed to the project.
 For partner organizations, state the names of the organizations and how they supported the project.